Category Archives: tutorial

 Of course the features still can be combined with other feature sets and will be assigned to training and test splits accordingly.

-The feature file must be in CSV format (comma separated values) in audformat with segmented index.
+There can be several feature files (e.g. for train and dev serpately), and they must be in CSV format (comma separated values) in audformat with segmented index.

 Here is an example: